-Screenshot above shows an example of an Alarm confguration.
-This alarms will trigger if syslog message is sent from 147.91.7.65, with severity level 3 and message containing Authentication failure.
+Screenshot above shows an example of an Alarm configuration.
+This alarm will trigger if syslog message is sent from 147.91.7.65, with severity level 3 and message containing Authentication failure.

-Eventlog System Settings
+EventLog System Settings

 To access NetVizura EventLog settings go to Configuration.